Bought a car without a title

 If neither of the above options suits you well, you may have other options for selling your vehicle.

+So, what can you do if you can’t find someone to buy your vehicle?
 You might be able to find a dealer who buys cars with title loans without forcing you to purchase or lease another vehicle from them.

 These dealers would determine the payoff amount for your title loan with your current lender and then send the money to the lender to settle the loan.
 They would then become the primary lienholder, allowing you to transfer the car to them.